ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/1-intro/_index.md

 The web UI of the Automation Controller greets you with a dashboard giving an overview of your automation including:

-- recent job activity
+- Recent job activity
-- the number of managed hosts
+- The number of managed hosts
-- quick pointers to lists of hosts with problems.
+- Quick pointers to lists of hosts with problems.

 The dashboard also displays real time data about the execution of tasks completed in playbooks.